top of page

 Editor

-Elizabeth (she/her) is a mom, a farmer, and an activist.
+Liza (she/her) is a mom, a farmer, and an activist.
 As a director of two farmer training nonprofits, she redesigned their structures to integrate equity into their programs, leadership and culture.
-She is passionate about perennial food and medicine production and chainsawing with other women.
-Besides working for TNF, Liz is an organizational equity consultant, a member of the Soul Fire Farm Speakers Collective, facilitates Talking Circles on Race & Racism and runs Wellspring Forest Farm with her family in the Finger Lakes, on land originally stewarded by the Gayogo̱hó꞉nǫʼ Indigenous people and who still reside here today south of and surrounding Cayuga Lake.
+She is passionate about perennial food and medicine production, and loves hiking and paddle boarding.
+Besides working for TNF, Liza is an organizational equity consultant, a member of the Soul Fire Farm Speakers Collective, facilitates Talking Circles on Race & Racism and runs Wellspring Forest Farm with her family in the Finger Lakes, on land originally stewarded by the Gayogo̱hó꞉nǫʼ Indigenous people and who still reside here today south of and surrounding Cayuga Lake.

 Melanie Espinal (NJ)Communications Administrator